sebas663/api-user/README.md

 ## api-user

-This is a simple CRUD Api for types of documents of identity.
+This is a simple CRUD Api for users.

 ## Installation
 In git bash<br />